-Before You Start...
+Before You Begin…

 Step One: Choose an Exchange

-In the United States, these exchanges include Gemini, Kraken, Binance U. S., and Coinbase, to name a few.
-Each of them has grown significantly in the number of features they offer.
-Kraken, Gemini, and Coinbase offer bitcoin and a growing number of altcoins.
+Right now, the most commonly used exchanges are not decentralized and require KYC.
+In the United States, these exchanges include Coinbase, Kraken, Gemini, and Binance U. S., to name a few.
+Each of these exchanges has grown significantly in the number of features they offer.
+Coinbase, Kraken, and Gemini offer bitcoin and a growing number of altcoins.
 These three are probably the easiest to crypto on-Ramp in the entire industry.
 Binance is aimed at a more advanced trader and offers more serious trading features and numerous altcoins to choose from.

 Step Three: Place an Order

-Now, cryptocurrency exchanges have come to a point where they have almost the same level of functionality as their stockbrokers.
+Now, cryptocurrency exchanges have come to a point where they have almost the same level of functionality as their stock brokers.
 Once you find an exchange and connect a payment method, you are ready to go.

 Step Four: Secure Storage

-What is a paper wallet?
-It is a wallet that you can generate from specific websites.
+Perhaps the most secure way to store cryptocurrency offline is in a paper wallet.
+A paper wallet is a wallet that you can generate from certain websites.
 It then generates both public and private keys that you print out on a sheet of paper.
-Accessing cryptocurrency in these addresses is only possible if you have this paper sheet with the private key.
-Several people laminate these paper wallets and store them in lockers at their bank or even safe at home.
-You can use these wallets for high security and long-term investment because you can’t sell or trade bitcoin stored this way quickly.
+The ability to access cryptocurrency in these addresses is only possible if you have this sheet of paper with the private key.
+Many people laminate these paper wallets and store them in lockers at their bank or even in a safe at home.
+These wallets are meant for high security and long-term investment, as you can’t sell or trade bitcoin stored this way quickly.

 Alternative Ways To Buy Bitcoin

-An example of such an exchange is local bitcoins.
-After creating an account, users can request to buy or sell bitcoin, including payment methods and price.
+Unlike decentralized exchanges that bring buyers and sellers together anonymously and facilitate all aspects of the transaction, there are some peer-to-peer (P2P) exchanges that provide a more direct connection between users.
+Local bitcoins are an example of such an exchange.
+After creating an account, users can make requests to buy or sell bitcoin, including information on payment methods and price.
 Users then browse offers to buy and sell and select trading partners with whom they wish to transact.